projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-virtio-devices.rst

 3. vhost proxy sets the two fds to vhost kernel through ioctl of vhost device.
-4. vhost starts polling the kick fd and wakes up when guest kicks a virtqueue, which results a event_signal on kick fd by VHM ioeventfd.
+4. vhost starts polling the kick fd and wakes up when guest kicks a virtqueue, which results a event_signal on kick fd by HSM ioeventfd.
 5. vhost device in kernel signals on the irqfd to notify the guest.

 Ioeventfd Implementation
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Ioeventfd module is implemented in VHM, and can enhance a registered
+Ioeventfd module is implemented in HSM, and can enhance a registered
-eventfd to listen to IO requests (PIO/MMIO) from vhm ioreq module and
+eventfd to listen to IO requests (PIO/MMIO) from HSM ioreq module and
 signal the eventfd when needed. :numref:`ioeventfd-workflow`  shows the
 general workflow of ioeventfd.